citp/privacy-policy-historical/m/my/myo/myob.com.au.md

-> *The following text is extracted and transformed from the myob.com.au privacy policy that was archived on 2010-02-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100224212817id_/http%3A//myob.com.au/privacy-1106022210664) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the myob.com.au privacy policy that was archived on 2010-12-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101206064223id_/http%3A//myob.com.au/pages/privacy-policy-1258090884370) for the most accurate reproduction.*

-# Privacy - MYOB Australia
+# Privacy Policy - MYOB Australia

 ## MYOB Limited Group Privacy Statement

 #### MYOB values your privacy